metaspartan/inframon/README.md

 # ⚡Inframon

-Inframon Server Monitor is a lightweight, real-time local server monitoring application that provides a sleek local networked dashboard for tracking various system metrics, particularly useful for local networked nodes that run `cloudflared` tunnels or clusters of Mac Minis for AI/ML workload monitoring.
+Inframon Server Monitor is a lightweight, real-time local server networked monitoring application that provides a sleek local networked dashboard for tracking various system metrics, particularly useful for local networked nodes that run `cloudflared` tunnels or clusters of Mac Minis for AI/ML workload monitoring.
+Auto Master Node Local Network Discovery is supported (multiple nodes supported).
 Written by Carsen Klock (@metaspartan)

-#### This is intended only to be used with Linux AMD machines with ROCm GPU drivers installed OR Apple Silicon Macs (any M-series chip)
+#### This is currently intended only to be used with Linux AMD machines with ROCm GPU drivers installed OR Apple Silicon Macs (any M-series chip)

 #### TODO: Linux NVIDIA Support